kaycee-okoye/kaycee-okoye/README.md

 - 📱 **Flutter App Development:** Specialized in creating sleek and responsive cross-platform applications.
 - 🐍 **Python Scripting:** Proficient in leveraging the power of Python for efficient and scalable scripting solutions.
 - 🌐 **Diverse Software Development:** My expertise extends beyond app development.
-For instance, I delved into the realms of computer vision and data analysis.
+For instance, in a past project, I delved into the realms of computer vision and data analysis.
 I utilized cutting-edge techniques to extract valuable insights from images captured during experiments.

 ## Let's Collaborate!